ammarahm-ed/react-native-video-albums/README.md

 # React Native Album List

-A library for getting all the titles of photo albums and photos.
+A library for getting all the titles of video albums and videos.
-This library was taken https://github.com/shimohq/react-native-albums and modified for further work.
+This library was taken https://github.com/aspidvip/react-native-album-list and modified for further work.

 # Installation

 Install the package from npm:

-`yarn add --save react-native-album-list` or `npm i --save react-native-album-list`
+`yarn add --save react-native-video-albums` or `npm i --save react-native-video-albums`

 and